antirez/stonky/README.md

                        the 52 weeks price of the specified stock.
 You can say "montecarlo" instead of "mc" if you want.

+Note: In order to query stocks listed on different exchanges use format `$SYMBOL.EXCHANGE`.
+For example `$IGL.NS`

 The bot supports the concept of "list of stocks", you can add stocks to a list, then query the list to have all the prices with a single message: